Becoming A Delivery Agent During Singapore's Circuit Breaker

 Aug 13, 2020 11:50 AM

 The COVID-19 outbreak has impacted many businesses in Singapore, from the retail industry to F&B establishments and even last-mile delivery - sometimes for the better, many for the worst.
 Many were retrenched, some suffered a paycut.
 Yet, there is a silver lining in every cloud.
 As a delivery and e-commerce company, Pickupp has been fortunate enough to experience an increase in demand for our delivery services as well as an influx of people who were looking for a part time/freelance job and decided to sign up to become a delivery agent with us.
 Now that Singapore is in phase 2, and many physical stores have already reopened, some of these delivery agents that have been working with us during the circuit breaker period may or may not continue doing so.
 Nonetheless, we’re grateful that they had saw us through our peak period.
+Check out some of the ways you can offer gratitude to your delivery agents here.
 We interviewed a number of individuals who had left/were retrenched from their previous jobs and started delivering with us since the start of circuit breaker in Singapore.
 These are some of the many individuals who’ve chosen to stay positive in spite of the circumstances.
 Each of them come from different backgrounds, all with a story to share.
 As of 3 August 2020, all of them are still delivery agents with Pickupp. #EmpoweringIndividuals #CircuitBreakerStories

 Becoming A Delivery Agent During Circuit Breaker

 1. From Senior Director to Pickupp’s Delivery Agent (Francis Lim, 52)